 Adrien and Evelyn Gervais purchased the farm in 1968 and grew tobacco until 1979.Getting out of the tobacco industry, strawberries were the first crop, beginning in 1977, followed by blueberries, raspberries and asparagus in the mid 80’s.
 By the 90’s the blueberry fields had grown to 40 acres, making Barrie Hill Farms one of the the largest highbush blueberry farms in Ontario.
 The farm continues to offer customers new and exciting products.
 For instance, in 1999 peas and green & yellow beans were added to our list of crops.
 And in 2015 an apple orchard was established!

 The farm is still family owned and operated.
-Adrien and Evelyn’s older son Morris operates the farm.
+Adrien and Evelyn’s older son Morris and his family operate the farm.

-An aerial photo of the farm as it was when the Gervais family established Barrie Hill Farms as a tobacco farm in 1968 and as it is now.
+An aerial photo of the farm as it was when the Gervais family established Barrie Hill Farms as a tobacco farm in 1968 and as it was in 2002.
 Notice the 8 large kilns that were used to dry the tobacco.
 Today, the area where the kilns once stood is the parking lot for our pick your own customers.